Delek Group: History

+In 2006 it introduced its United States subsidiary, Delek US, which owned the Tyler, Texas oil refinery and 349 retail stores, in the New York Stock Exchange.
+A decade later, Delek US merged with the U.S. subsidiary of another Israeli company, Alon Israel Oil Co.

 In August 2007, Delek Benelux took over marketing activities for Chevron Global Energy Inc. in Benelux, including 869 fueling stations, mostly under the Texaco brand.
 The same month, Delek Israel's Delek Pi-Glilot, a fuel storage and distribution company operating in Ashdod, Jerusalem and Beersheba, won a Government Companies Authorities tender to run the fuel storage facilities in Ashdod.
-A few months later in November, they announced the hiring of former police commissioner Moshe Karadi to run Delek Pi-Glilot, who had recently resigned following findings by the Zeiler Commission "that police had grossly mishandled the murder investigation in the Perinian affair."
+A few months later in November, they announced the hiring of former police commissioner Moshe Karadi to run Delek Pi-Glilot. had recently resigned.
 Gabi Last, former commissioner and commander of the Tel Aviv Central District, has been chairing Delek Group for several years.
-On 1 January 2020, Idan Wallance became Delek's new CEO.
+On January 1, 2020, Idan Wallance became Delek's new CEO.